Did you know that the pothos plant comes in more than just one variety? There are at least 27 types of pothos plants!

 The N’Joy pothos is another beautiful variety with variegated leaves of green and cream.
 At first glance, it looks very similar to pearls and jade, though it has one main difference.
 Unlike pearls and jade, a n’joy does not get green splotches in the white parts of the leaves.

 This plant does best in bright indirect light but can also tolerate lower light conditions.
-The N’joy pothos is considered a slow grower and its leaves will be smaller than some varieties of pothos.
+The N’joy pothos is considered a slow grower and its leaves are smaller than some varieties of pothos.

 Glacier Pothos (Epipremnum aureum ‘Glacier’)